varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

             Specifies the hash algorithm.
 See Hash Algorithms for a list of supported algorithms.

 -i identity
-            Specify the identity of the varnish server.
+            Specify the identity of the Varnish server.
 This can be accessed using server.identity from VCL

 -l shmlogsize